HarperEhlersProjects/SmartHome_LED_Server_RaspberryPi3/README.txt

-The webinterface runs on a nginx server and php-7.
+The webinterface runs on a nginx server and php-7.3.

-1. nginx has to be installed
+1. nginx has to be installed.

+2. php-7.3 has to be installed.

 2. Edit //etc/nginx/sites-available/default file: